linode/docs/docs/guides/development/bug-tracking/static-code-analysis-with-sonarqube/index.md

 slug: static-code-analysis-with-sonarqube
 title: "Setting Up Static Code Analysis with SonarQube"
 description: "SonarQube provides static codes analysis, catching and reporting code issues, and with a range of integration options for your project and CI/CD pipeline.
 Learn in this guide how to set up a SonarQube server and start using it for your projects."
+authors: ['Nathaniel Stickman']
+contributors: ['Nathaniel Stickman']
+published: 2023-04-08
 keywords: ['sonarqube tutorial','what is sonarqube','how to run sonarqube analysis']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-authors: ['Nathaniel Stickman']
-published: 2023-04-08
-modified_by:
-  name: Nathaniel Stickman
 external_resources:
 - '[SonarQube Documentation](https://docs.sonarqube.org/latest/)'
 ---